semiuniversal/hairbrush/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We are currently working on the SVG handling and G-code generation components of the hairbrush extension for Inkscape.
-This is part of Stage 1 (Environment Setup and Research) and Stage 4 (Inkscape Extension Development) of our implementation plan.
+We are currently working on improving the SVG parsing and path processing components of the hairbrush extension for Inkscape, based on our analysis of the AxiDraw extension code.
+Our goal is to adapt the proven approaches from AxiDraw's SVG processing while changing the output to generate proper G-code for the dual-airbrush plotter.

+The main focus areas are:
+1. Enhancing SVG parsing to handle all SVG elements and namespaces correctly
+2. Implementing sophisticated path processing that accurately handles all SVG path commands
+3. Ensuring accurate transformation from SVG coordinate space to machine coordinate space
+4. Generating optimized G-code that correctly represents SVG paths and supports dual-airbrush control

 ## Recent Progress
 1. **Enhanced SVG Parser**